Pragith/pragith/pragith-net/app/content/blog/2023/2023-01-12-prompt-engineering-is-engineering.md

 If a change in the prompt causes the model to hallucinate on 5% more inputs, the build fails.
 We measure "drift" not just in data, but in model behavior.

 Prompt Engineering isn't about being clever.
 It's about being rigorous.

+## What I Would Standardize

+Every prompt should have an owner, a changelog, and a rollback plan.
+If a prompt ships without a test suite, it should be considered experimental.

+The real work is not writing the prompt.
+The real work is proving that it behaves the way you expect over time.